 Span range: Medium

-These bridges are build using cantilevers, structural elements that extend horizontally and are supported at only one end.
-For small footbridges, cantilevers could be simple beams.
+These bridges are built using cantilevers, which are structural elements extending horizontally and supported at only one end.
+In the case of small footbridges, cantilevers may be simple beams.
 However, for long cantilever bridges, box girders (built from prestressed concrete) or trusses (built from prestressed concrete) are used.

 The world’s longest cantilever bridge is Pont de Québec.
 It was built in Lévis and Quebec, Canada, in 1917.
 The project failed twice and took more than three decades to complete.